kubevela/kubevela.github.io/docs/end-user/workflow/webhook-notification.md

 ---
-title:  Webhook Notification
+title: Notification
 ---

-If we want to be notified before or after deploying an application, KubeVela provides integration with notification webhooks, allowing users to send notifications to DingTalk or Slack.
+If we want to be notified before or after deploying an application, KubeVela provides integration with notification webhooks, allowing users to send notifications to Email, DingTalk, Slack, Lark.

-In this guide, you will learn how to send notifications via `webhook-notification` in workflow.
+In this guide, you will learn how to send notifications via `notification` in workflow.

-> Make sure the version of KubeVela is `>=v1.1.6`.

 ## How to use

-Apply the following `Application` with workflow step type of `webhook-notification`:
+Apply the following `Application` with workflow step type of `notification`:

 ```yaml
 apiVersion: core.oam.dev/v1beta1